 Various serial NVM memory devices (SPI & I2C) are tested as hardware (MRAM, FRAM, ReRAM, EEPROM).
 Additional the file system can run too on parallel memory like RAM, FRAM, MRAM or EEPROM.
 Ideal are all types that support byte-wise writing by internal buffering of sectors/pages, but this can also be done by the low-level hardware driver.

 The use of serial flash memory was not provided due to the sector size of ≥ 64kB, the necessary buffering of such an update, as well as the long programming time of an entire page.
-When using EEPROM, it is important to remember that 1.000.000 cycles are already quite a lot, but this also indicates a finite lifetime,

 In addition, the SerialFileSystem do not respect hot spots (high-update files) or transactions.